gerhardsletten/styled-genesis/README.md

 ```

-Can be used this way:
+Later on, while using the component:

 ```
+import React from 'react'
-import {ThemeProvider} from 'styled-components' import App from './App'
+import {ThemeProvider} from 'styled-components' import Title from './Title'

 const theme = {
   colors: {